 I love lavender.
-It grows very well here in the UK and seems to be very hardy.
+It grows very well here in the UK and seems very hardy.
 I am a terrible gardener, it would have died on me by now if it wasn’t easy to grow!

-I’ve noticed front gardens in my neighbourhood where a row of lavender has been used as a border.
+I’ve noticed front gardens in my neighborhood where a row of lavender has been used as a border.
 The smell is gorgeous as you walk past.
 I’m willing to bet that cats stay away!

 You can also use lavender as an essential oil.
 Make up a spray bottle of lavender oil and water and spray it around your garden.

 Further down this post, I take you through some plants that you can use in your yard to deter cats.

 Cats hate pepper.
 Spread crushed pepper around your garden or add it to a spray bottle.

 Eucalyptus is a natural repellent for cats.
 You can buy it as Eucalyptus oil.
 Again, make up a spray bottle and use it in your yard.

 Cats are repelled by anything they think is bigger than them, which includes lions.
 How they know the smell is from a larger animal they have never met is a mystery to me, but apparently, this works!